chaozhi/PolyOriginR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-PolyOriginR is a wrapper for using PolyOrigin.jl (https://github.com/chaozhi/PolyOrigin.jl), for haplotye reconstruction in polyploid multiparental pouplations.
+PolyOriginR is a wrapper of PolyOrigin.jl (https://github.com/chaozhi/PolyOrigin.jl), for haplotye reconstruction in polyploid multiparental pouplations.

 ## Installation